After WhatsApp threat, Indonesia steps up Internet obscenity purge

 The country’s regulators have reached settlements with several technology companies after threatening to shut them down.
 In August, Indonesia announced it would block Giphy’s website for showing gambling-related ads.
 Access was soon restored after it agreed to cooperate with regulators.

-Bans were similarly rescinded in recent years on social media websites, such as Vimeo and Tumblr, and the chat app Telegram, which regulators had said was “full of radicals and terrorist propaganda.”
+Bans were similarly rescinded in recent years on social media websites, such as Tumblr, and the chat app Telegram, which regulators had said was “full of radicals and terrorist propaganda.”

 The Indonesian Consumers Foundation (YLKI) had urged the communications ministry to block pornographic GIF images accessible via emoticons, complaining that children could easily reach them, according to news website kompas.com.
 Terms of use for WhatsApp, Tenor and Giphy specify users must be at least 13.